snoop2head/docker_django_sample/README.md

 docker-compose up
 ```

-REBUILD image and start container
+REBUILD image and start container (or make separate one)

 ```shell
 docker-compose up --build